Microsoft Store: Store features

 Microsoft Store is the primary means of distributing Universal Windows Platform (UWP) apps to users.
 Sideloading apps from outside the store is supported on Windows 10 on an opt-in basis, but Windows 8 only allows sideloading to be enabled if the device is running the Enterprise edition of Windows 8 on a domain.
 Sideloading on Windows RT, Windows 8 Pro, and on Windows 8 Enterprise computers without a domain affiliation, requires the purchase of additional licenses through volume licensing.
 Individual developers are able to register for US$19 and companies for US$99.

 Initially, Microsoft took a 30% cut of app sales until it reached US$25,000 in revenue, after which the cut dropped to 20%.
 On January 1, 2015, the reduction in cut at $25,000 was removed, and Microsoft takes a 30% cut of all app purchases, regardless of overall sales.
-As of August 1, 2021, Microsoft only takes a 12% cut of app sales.
+As of August 1, 2021, Microsoft takes a 12% cut of app sales.
 Third-party transactions are also allowed, of which Microsoft does not take a cut.

 A range of multimedia content (music, books, movies) were formerly available on the Microsoft Store.
 They were gradually shut between 2017 to 2025, leaving only the apps & games storefront remaining.